Elevate08/davidspencer.xyz/content/posts/building-custom-docker-image-with-github-actions.md

 localhost/container-demo  latest  02e3e1343eda  8 seconds ago  137 MB
 ```

-We can now create a container off of this image to see our Hello World!
+We can now create a container using this image to see our Hello World!
 Website

 ```
 podman run -d -p 8008:80 localhost/container-demo